microsoft/azure-pipelines-task-lib/node/docs/vsts-task-lib.md

 <div id="tasksetResult">
 ### task.setResult <a href="#index">(^)</a>
 Sets the result of the task.
-This does not affect execution.
+Execution will continue.
 If not set, task will be Succeeded.
 ```javascript
 setResult(result:TaskResult, message:string):void
 ```